The Salaf’s Secret to Knowledge: Action Over Debate

 He then told the man:

 "You are constantly jumping from one thing to another.
 But my religion is built upon certainty."
-(Al-Ibana al-Kubra:2/905)
+[Al-Ibana al-Kubra:2/905]

-Debate does not establish truth—it only proves who is more skilled in rhetoric.
+Debate does not establish truth, it only proves who is more skilled in rhetoric.
 A person may win an argument, not because he is correct, but because he is a better speaker.

-The Reality of Modern-Day Debates
+The Reality of Debating in Today’s World

 Today, however, many claim da’wah as their purpose, yet their entire approach revolves around disputes.
 They argue online, refute others, and create content that thrives on controversy rather than education.